 The musicians of Pyxis are also committed educators.
 As private instructors they have a significant impact on their musical community, reaching over 80 students on a weekly basis.
 The ensemble has performed educational concerts for children at the Delaware Art Museum, Wilmington Montessori School, St. Monica’s School and in southern Delaware under the auspices of Coastal Concerts, Inc.

-The group takes its name from the Pyxis constellation, also known as the Mariners’ Compass whose symbol is the compass rose.
-The points of the compass rose represent the new artistic directions the group strives to take together while recognizing the different backgrounds and experiences of its musicians.
+The group takes its name from the Pyxis constellation, also known as the Mariners’ Compass, whose symbol is the compass rose.
+The points of the compass rose represent the new artistic directions that the group strives to take together while recognizing the different backgrounds and experiences of its musicians.

 Meredith Amado, violin

 Praised by critics for her “technical aplomb and musical responsiveness,” violinist Meredith Amado enjoys a career that spans continents and musical styles.
 Read more…

 Widely recognized for her cello performances in music capitals in North America, Europe and Asia, Jie Jin has appeared as a soloist with the Bay Atlantic Symphony Orchestra, National Repertoire Orchestra and Shanghai Symphony Orchestra.
 Read more…

 An exceptionally versatile musician, Philadelphia native Amy Leonard has held positions with the Louisiana Philharmonic Orchestra, The New World Symphony (Miami Beach, Florida) and as assistant principal violist with the National Symphony Orchestra of Ireland, where she performed with the internationally recognized contemporary ensemble Nua Nos, or “New Noise.”
 Read more…

 Hiroko Yamazaki has performed throughout the United States and abroad in Rome (Italy), Helsinki and Imatra (Finland) and Lausanne (Switzerland).
 Read more…